phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (map f & xs)
 ```
+Returns an array consisting of the result of applying `f` to all of the first items in each `xs`, followed by applying `f` to all the second items in each `xs` until anyone of the `xs` is exhausted.

 ## `map-indexed`

 ```phel
 (map-indexed f xs)
 ```
-Applies f to each element in xs. f is a two argument function.
+Applies `f` to each element in `xs`. `f` is a two argument function.
 The first argument is index of the element in the sequence and the second element is the element itself.